Venue: QEII Room Shoreham Centre

 Members and officers must declare any disclosable pecuniary interests in relation to any business on the agenda.
 Declarations should also be made at any stage such an interest becomes apparent during the meeting.

 If in doubt contact the Legal or Democratic Services representative for this meeting.

-To receive any questions from members of the public in accordance with Standing Order 11.2
+To receive any questions from Members of the public in accordance with Standing Order 11.2

 Items Raised Under Urgency Provisions

 To consider any items the Chairman of the meeting considers to be urgent